lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 ### Third chapter: Self keyword

 - 2 use cases:
-  - 1.Inside a Class definition, to define Class methods (as we just did in the second chapter of the lecture)
+  - 1. Inside a Class definition, to define Class methods (as we just did in the second chapter of the lecture)
-  - 2.Inside an instance method
+  - 2. Inside an instance method

 1.Inside a class definition - To define Class methods.